barumau/pandunia/engli/kanun.md

 #### 6.1.
 General

 A verb denotes an action or an occurence, ex. to eat, to speak, to look and to think.

 Pandunia has two types of verb: verbs that end in **-a** and verbs that end in **-u**.
-The endings decide the order of the agent and the object in the sentence.
+The endings decide the order of the agent and the recipient of the action in the sentence.
 So the sentence structure depends on the type of the verb.

 #### 6.2.
 Verbs that end in -a

+Verbs that end in **-a** are called _forward verbs_ because the word orders go _forward_ from the agent to the recipient.

 Verbs that end in **-a** use this triangular pattern.